-Please note this article is not designed as a technical write-up of how to build a custom PC nor to choose which components suit you.
 If you would like us to build you a custom PC for gaming, CAD design, graphical work or any other task for which off-the-shelf isn't good enough, then please contact us.
-Our custom computers are built in Little Bytham, Lincolnshire and we supply to local areas such as Stamford, Oakham, Grantham and Peterborough and nationwide.
+Our custom computers are built in Lincolnshire and we supply to local areas such as Stamford, Oakham, Grantham and Peterborough and nationwide.
 All AJ Computing systems come with a full warranty.

 The requirements for this particular build was simple: Build a powerful computer for general office use which can support up to 4 monitors.

-You could buy a computer from trusted brands such as Acer or HP, but all of them would have required compromises.
+You could buy a computer from trusted brands such as Acer or HP, but all of them to some extent trade off quality for bill-of-materials cost.
 And you could buy a decently-specced pre-built computer and upgrade it to sort the video requirements.
 But then would the chassis and cooling be adequate?
 You might be able to find a pre-built with a decent processor and RAM - but how about a decent spec hard drive as well?
 Moreover, will it void the warranty of a mass-produced system if you start adding parts?

 This is where custom built systems come into their own: you can build to exactly the correct specification.